aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/xlsb-to-bmp/_index.md

 The following example demonstrates how to convert XLSB to BMP in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLSB into BMP.
+Follow the easy steps to convert XLSB to BMP.
 Upload your XLSB file, then simply save it as BMP file.
 For both XLSB reading and BMP writing you can use fully qualified filenames.
 The output BMP content and formatting will be identical to the original XLSB document.

 {{% /blocks/products/pf/agp/text %}}